Akashdtech/Human-Words-Audio-Classification-Librosa-MFCC/README.md

     Performance Metrics:
         Accuracy, classification report, and confusion matrix are generated for both models to assess and compare performance.

-This repository provides a comprehensive approach to audio classification using both MLP and CNN models, demonstrating feature extraction, model training, and evaluation for classifying animal sounds.
+This repository provides a comprehensive approach to audio classification using both MLP and CNN models, demonstrating feature extraction, model training, and evaluation for classifying human words sounds.